-Our Booking System may collect and store the following kinds of information:
+South Shore Guest House, it’s Website and Booking System may collect and store the following kinds of information:

 - Personal details that you provide to us by filling in booking forms or other forms on our website or which you give us over the telephone or by completing the Guest Registration Book on arrival.

 - Information that you provide to us for the purpose of registering or subscribing to a service we offer (or intend to offer).
 For example subscribing to a email newsletter that gives out discount coupons or keeps guests informed of special offers and forthcoming local events.

 Information that may be collected by third parties

 - South Shore Guest House and our Payment Gateway partners are fully compliant with the Payment Card Industry Data Security Standard (PCI DSS) Program.

 - Please be aware that South Shore’s website may display advertising on it’s pages.
 As far as we are able, we try to ensure that the products and or services they offer are relevant and even helpful to guests.
 However, some search companies, advertisers and government agencies do collect information about your computer and surfing habits using various methods especially when clicking through adverts.
 We have no control over the activities of these third parties and furthermore do not condone their harvesting of personal or private information without consent, for whatever reason.

 How long do we retain your data

 If you leave a review on our website the content and its metadata are retained indefinitely.
 This is so we can recognise and approve any follow-up reviews or comments automatically instead of holding them in a moderation queue.